klebster2/vimrc/README.md

 - `<CTRL+k>` after selecting a luasnip option to jump to the next snippet jump point
 - `<CTRL+j>` to jump to the previous snippet jump point

 ### NvimTree

+NvimTree is a plugin used for file / directory viewing.

-When within NvimTree (Using command mode `:NvimTreeToggle` to activate), use
+When within the NvimTree viewer (You can use the command mode `:NvimTreeToggle` to activate from normal mode, or  `:vertical split .`), use

 - `<R>` to **P**erform a reread of the files contained in the project.
 - `<H>` to **H**ide/display hidden files and folders (beginning with a dot .)